pyphs/pyphs/README.rst

 Please refer to the `requirements.txt <requirements.txt>`_ file for the minimum required versions and make sure that these modules are up to date, otherwise it can result in unexpected errors or false computations!

+Additionally, `theano <http://deeplearning.net/software/theano/>`_ is used if available for faster numerical evaluation of symbolic functions.

 Install from package
 --------------------